saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/protected-handlers.md

   useEffect(() => {
     /**
-     * Auth headers are set up automatically, so you can just call the fetch function */ fetch("/api/protected");
+     * Auth headers are set up automatically, so you can call the fetch function */ fetch("/api/protected");
   }, [fetch]);